Torus fibrations and localization of index II: Four-dimensional case

 \begin{definition} A fiber $F$ of $\mu$ is said to be {\it Bohr-Sommerfeld} if the restriction $(L,\nabla)|_F$ is trivially flat.
 A point $b$ of $B$ is also said to be {\it Bohr-Sommerfeld} if the fiber $\mu^{-1}(b)$ is Bohr-Sommerfeld. \end{definition} \begin{remark} A fiber $F$ of $\mu$ is Bohr-Sommerfeld if and only if the cohomology $H^*(F;(L,\nabla)|_F)$ does not vanish, see Lemma~\ref{vanishing of cohomology}.
 This is also equivalent to the condition that the de Rham operator on $F$ with coefficients in $(L,\nabla )|_F$ has non zero kernel. \end{remark}

-First we specify Bohr-Sommerfeld points for the local model. \begin{prop} Let $(L,\nabla)$ be a prequantizing line bundle on $(\C^n,\omega_{\C^n})$.
-Then, a point $b\in \R^n_+$ is Bohr-Sommerfeld if and only if $b\in \R^n_+\cap \Z^n$. \end{prop} \begin{proof} Since $\C^n$ is contractible $L$ is trivial as a complex line bundle.
+First we specify Bohr-Sommerfeld points for the local model. \begin{proposition} Let $(L,\nabla)$ be a prequantizing line bundle on $(\C^n,\omega_{\C^n})$.
+Then, a point $b\in \R^n_+$ is Bohr-Sommerfeld if and only if $b\in \R^n_+\cap \Z^n$. \end{proposition} \begin{proof} Since $\C^n$ is contractible $L$ is trivial as a complex line bundle.
 Then we can assume that $L$ is of the form $L=\C^n\times \C$ without loss of generality.
 Then, $\nabla$ can be written as

 for some one form on $\C^n$ with $dA=\omega_{\C^n}$.
 Moreover $A$ is unique up to exact one form since $\C^n$ is contractible.
 In particular, $A$ is of the form

 for some smooth function $f$ on $\C^n$.

 By using the polar coordinate $z_i=r_ie^{2\pi \sqrt{-1}\theta_i}$ we can write $\mu_{\C}$ and $A$ in the following forms